A Doe, blind in one eye,

 Some boatmen sailing by saw her standing

-thus on the edge of a cliff, and finding
+thus on the edge of a cliff, and finding that

 she did not perceive their approach, they came